Miscellaneous Bee Equipment

 Left, hive side of a robber screen.
 Right, outside of a robber screen.
 This one is made from a Brushy Mt. "front door".
 Without the notches and all it makes a great door for closing up a hive for moving or because someone is spraying insecticides.

-Left, Dee Lusby convinced me to try wiring.
+First four pictures, Dee Lusby convinced me to try wiring.
 I got frustrated with the cheap plastic crimpers.
 In order to squeeze tight enough to get them to work, my hands were getting bruised.
 So based on ones that I've seen made before, I got the local welder to weld these up.
 He cut the end of the lineman's pliers at a 45 degree angle and welded on two bolts for the shafts and a piece of welding rod for a stop for the wire.
 He just punched the threads so the nuts would stay in position.
 Works like a charm.
 I had to get used to not squeezing so hard because I now have leverage.

-Center, I bought an embedder from Walter T. Kelley but it wasn't getting the ends embedded at all and often missed spots in the center.
+Next, I bought an embedder from Walter T. Kelley but it wasn't getting the ends embedded at all and often missed spots in the center.
 I added all the silver metal pieces between their brass ones and now it works perfectly.

-Right, I have used a little bit of 4.9mm foundation.
+Last, I have used a little bit of 4.9mm foundation.
 Since I run all medium boxes and since it used to only come in deep I cut the foundation in half and put half in one medium frame and leave the gap at the bottom.
 The bees need somewhere to build what they want anyway, so I leave them a place to do it.
 This one has two horizontal wires and the end bars cut down to 1 1/4"

 Some pictures of a bee gathering propolis from old equipment.